tendermint/tendermint/docs/architecture/adr-044-lite-client-with-weak-subjectivity.md

-Since providers themselves don't know when they have received a new header (or may choose to do so upon a request), we must add a new function to `Verifier` - `Verify(height int64) error`.
-It will try to fetch a new header & validator set and verify it.
+Since providers themselves don't know when they have received a new header (or may choose to do so upon a request), we must add a new function to `Verifier` - `Verify(height int64) error` (0 - latest).
+It will try to fetch a new header & validator set and verify it. nop if already verified.

 **Sequential vs bisecting verifier**